 (Prerequisites: Psych.
 110 & 210) A survey of scientific method and research design in the behavioral sciences.
 Topics include single subject, survey, correlational and experimental research.
 Lecture and lab involve computerized data analyses.
 Lab also includes supervised research and scientific writing.
 Three credits lecture, two credits laboratory.
 Lab fee.
 Spring only.

+Dr. Norcross 3 credits

-PSYCH.
-335 Dr. Norcross Psychological Testing 3 credits (Prerequisites: Psych.
+Psychological Testing (Prerequisites: Psych.
 110 & 210) Provides a thorough grounding in principles of testing and a review of the major types of assessment, including intellectual, personality, and interest.
 Spring only.